 Life After 'Berg

-After completing our program, graduates transition into a variety of career and educational paths.
-Many become teachers and work in a variety of settings, from elementary to high school and higher education, from urban to suburban schools, and from public to private to charter schools.
-Alumni surveys indicate that our graduates find success on the teaching job market.
+After completing our program, graduates transition to a variety of career and educational paths.
+Many become teachers and work in a variety of settings, from elementary to high school and higher education, including urban and suburban schools, and from public to private to charter schools.
+Alumni surveys indicate that our graduates find success on the teaching job market and are well prepared to tackle the professional challenges of teaching.

 Our students exhibit strong leadership qualities, so it is no surprise that many program graduates end up as school administrators further down the road.